Updated December 24, 2018.

 7. Lightbridge Academy

-Lightbridge Academy got its start back in 1997 as the Rainbow Academy opened by Guy and Julia Falzarano with a vision that went beyond mere daycare to include creating a “circle of care” that provides educational programming and parental support.
+Lightbridge Academy got its start back in 1997 as the Rainbow Academy opened by Guy and Julia Falzarano with a vision that went beyond mere daycare to include creating a “circle of care” to provide educational programming and parental support.
 The chain has kept up with technology by offering ParentView Internet monitoring and an eCommunication app to provide parents with an ongoing connection to their children throughout the day.

 8. KLA Schools